Skip to main content

 Optimal Levels

-The one-per-day multi-vitamin tablets promoted in advertisements very often contain just enough of the active ingredients to prevent diseases like pellagra, goiter, scurvy, beri beri and rickets that are deficiency induced.
-However, to maintain optimal health, individuals may need specific nutrients in significantly higher potencies than the amounts listed in widely disseminated tables.
+The one-per-day multi-vitamin tablets, promoted in ads, very often contain just enough of the active ingredients to prevent diseases like pellagra, goiter, scurvy, beriberi, and rickets.
+Each of these are deficiency induced.
+However, to achieve and maintain optimal health, individuals may need specific nutrients in significantly higher potencies than the amounts listed in widely disseminated tables.
 Therapeutic levels of vitamins and minerals may require even higher amounts.

 Absorption of Nutrients

 As a holistic nutritionist, you want to recommend the right supplements at the appropriate dosage ingested in a way that provides optimum absorption.
-The hydrochloric acid that is secreted by the stomach in the digestion of food also breaks down the ingredients in supplements.
-The ideal method of ingesting multi-vitamin tablets is to take them with meals so they will be absorbed properly.
-It is also important to divide the number of tablets and take them with breakfast, lunch and dinner to give the body the opportunity to assimilate the nutrients and not overwhelm the digestive system.
+The hydrochloric acid that is secreted by the stomach, in the digestion of food, also breaks down the ingredients in supplements.
+The ideal method of ingesting multi-vitamin tablets is to take them with meals, so they will be absorbed properly.
+It is also important to take the tablets, in divided doses, with breakfast, lunch, and dinner.
+This will give the body the opportunity to assimilate the nutrients, while, at the same time, not overwhelming the digestive system.

 Natural Vitamins

-The ingredients in the vitamins and mineral supplements you recommend in your holistic nutrition practice should contain only natural molecules biologically compatible with the body.
-To make a judgment about supplements, it is important to understand the chemical name of vitamins.
+The ingredients in the vitamins and mineral supplements that you recommend, in your holistic nutrition practice, should contain only natural molecules, biologically compatible with the body.
+To make a judgment about supplements, it is important to understand the chemical names of vitamins.

 • Vitamin A: The chemical name of natural Vitamin A is retinol, and retinol palmitate is the natural raw material used in making the supplement.
 For optimum health, an adult can take 10,000 IU to 12,000 IU of Vitamin A.

-• B — Vitamins: Supplements of B – Vitamins should be natural and pure microcrystalline vitamins derived from plant or fungal sources.
-They should be standardized to insure potency.
-B – Vitamins include:
+• B Vitamins: B Vitamin supplements should be natural and pure microcrystalline vitamins derived from plant or fungal sources.
+They should be standardized to ensure potency.

 • Vitamin B‑1 or thiamine, recommended dose 50 – 100 mg